eaknott/eaknott/README.md

 <h3 align="center">React Specialist 🫧 Based in Taipei</h3>

-- 🔭 I’m currently working on **optimizing sites for web accessibility, responsive design, and UI design**
+- 🔭 I’m currently working on **optimizing our mobile app in React Native / Expo**

 - ⚡ Fun facts:
   I adopted 2 boy cats from these streets and they're Linus and Cash